-I am co-curating an exhibition on the subject of migrant death at sea, called Sink Without Trace that took place in June-July 2019 at the P21 gallery in London.
-The exhibition focusses on art being made on the subject by artists who have experienced forced migration personally, shown alongside international artists, and it recieved extensive Press Coverage.
+She has co-curated an exhibition on the subject of migrant death at sea, called Sink Without Trace that took place in June-July 2019 at the P21 Gallery in London.
+The exhibition focussed on art being made on the subject by artists who have experienced forced migration personally, shown alongside international artists, and it recieved extensive Press Coverage.

 Federica is review editor of the journal Crossings: Journal of Migration and Culture (Intellect.)

 For details of all my research outputs, visit my WestminsterResearch profile.